Yamaha YZF-R15: Body and Dimensions

+Technology

-The R15 V2.0 features an analog-digital instrument cluster, which provides information such as speed, fuel gauge, trip meter, tachometer, and gear position indicator.
+The R15 V2.0 features an analog-digital instrument cluster, which provides information such as speed, fuel gauge, trip meter, overheating indicator, MIL(Malfunction Indicator Light, which also worked a diagnostic code indicator), analog tachometer, etc.

 It also has a fully faired design, which aids in reducing wind resistance during high-speed riding.

-Improvements Over the Previous Version:
+Improvements Over the Previous Version

 The R15 Version 2.0 introduced a revised fairing design, improved ergonomics, a more aggressive riding stance, and better overall handling due to improved suspension setup and weight distribution.

-The updated engine performance, with the introduction of VVA, was aimed at providing a more linear power delivery, making it smoother to ride.
+And the biggest changes were in the rear of the bike, now featuring a proper sporty tail with a LED taillight, along with a cast aluminum swingarm with wider tires.